Dec 28, 2022 - Health + Traits

 What type of medical information matters?

-During a genetic counseling session, gathering family health history is central.
+Gathering family health history is central to a genetic counseling session.
 A genetic counselor might ask about relatives in four generations of your family.
 Starting with you, they might ask about your parents, grandparents, children, siblings, half-siblings, aunts, uncles, and first cousins.
 The names of any medical conditions and the general age of diagnosis are collected.

-If you are gathering this information yourself and you or someone in the family does not know the official medical term or exact ages when conditions were diagnosed, use your best guess.
-Family health history is kinetic.
-You can and should expect to update it over time.
+If you are gathering this information and you or someone in the family does not know the official medical term or the exact age when conditions were diagnosed, use your best guess.
+Family health history is kinetic, and you can expect to update it over time.

 How do you talk to relatives about medical history?

 Medical history can be a sensitive topic.
-It might be more challenging for some people and some families to talk about family health history.
-Read these tips we’ve gathered for how you can approach family health questions in a way that is both careful and considerate.
+Talking about family health history might be more challenging for some people and some families.
+Read these tips on how to approach family health questions in a careful and considerate way.

 What about adoptees and donor-conceived individuals?